Publication of the top 10 websites visited by Department for Transport staff while they are at work makes for interesting reading.

 As you might expect, on-line shopping, keeping up with the breaking headlines and checking the latest cricket score feature highly on the list.
 But according to a report in the Daily Telegraph, civil servants are also spending their time gambling, playing virtual reality games and looking up local belly dancing classes.

-The challenge for employers of course is working out how to strike the balance between a bit of harmless surfing to break up the day and an internet habit which is seriously interfering with productivity.
+The challenge for employers of course is solving a productivity problem: working out how to strike the balance between a bit of harmless surfing to break up the day and an internet habit which is seriously interfering with productivity.

-The Department for Transport, when called upon by the Telegraph to explain, said its policy is that “personal use of the internet by staff should be kept as short as possible and should not in any event exceed one hour in each day made in their own time, e.g. meal breaks.”
+The Department for Transport, when called upon by the Telegraph to explain, said its internet policies were that “personal use of the internet by staff should be kept as short as possible and should not in any event exceed one hour in each day made in their own time, e.g. meal breaks.”

 A laudable aim, although perhaps a bit difficult to enforce given that thanks to the advent of smart phones, employees no longer need to use their work computer to organise their social life on Facebook or snap up a bargain on Ebay.
 How is a manager to know, for example, whether an employee is diligently answering emails on their Blackberry or shopping around for the cheapest flight to Alicante?